synnwave/nITG-lua-type-definitions/README.md

 # nITG-lua-type-definitions

-This script will generate NotITG Lua types for autocompletion (and type-checking if you're using Luau).
+This script will generate NotITG Lua types for autocompletion.

 This is meant to be used with the [Mirin Template](https://github.com/XeroOl/notitg-mirin)